CDU bang after the debacle in Baden-Württemberg: Eisenmann throws down – possibly completely

 Scenario one – Green-Black reissue of the coalition: What are the chances for a new edition of the coalition between Bündnis 90 / Die Grünen and the CDU?
 On Sunday, the Union in Baden-Württemberg (and also Rhineland-Palatinate) delivered its worst result so far.
 For political expert Thomas Jäger, this is a result of the past few weeks, where “one disaster after another” happened – and most recently the mask affair frightened many voters.

 The CDU has already signaled its openness to green-black in BaWü.
 But the Green Youth has a clear opinion on this – and is calling for a repetition to be rejected: The elections meant “that the CDU was voted out of office,” said the spokeswoman for the Green Youth, Anna Peters Editorial network Germany.
 “That is a huge relief.
-Because when it comes to climate protection, the CDU, as the ruling party in Baden-Württemberg, has massively blocked. “
+Because the CDU, as the ruling party in Baden-Württemberg, has massively blocked climate protection. “

 In addition, according to her, “a strong signal was sent against the CDU that should be implemented.
 We have to make clear policies for people rather than for profit.
 The Corona crisis has made it clear to us how important it is to overcome the social division in society, “says Peters.

-State election in BW: traffic light coalition between Greens, SPD and FDP possible
+State election in BW: traffic light coalition between the Greens, SPD and FDP possible

 Scenario two – traffic light alliance with SPD and FDP: Will there be a green-yellow-red traffic light coalition after the 2021 state elections?
 This constellation is also emerging in Rhineland-Palatinate, where this model is already being practiced.
 If the Greens agree on a common government course with the SPD and FDP, this solution could be the most likely.